How Much Gap Is Accepted For Study In Australia

 Which Universities Accept Study Gaps in Australia?

-Most Australian universities and colleges, including many public universities in Australia, may consider students with study gaps if the application is strong.
-There is usually no public “gap year limit” that applies equally to every applicant.
+Most Australian universities and colleges may consider students with study gaps if the application is strong.
+There is usually no public “gap year limit” that applies equally to every student and every course.

 Students with gaps often explore institutions such as: